Caroline Haslett: Publications

 She edited The EAW Electrical Handbook for the Electrical Association for Women, first published in 1934, which went into seven editions by 1961.
 She was also the author of numerous journal articles and conference papers.

+In 1908, she wrote an autobiographical essay for the book "Myself When Young" which also featured essays by Sylvia Pankhurst and Maude Royden.

 Honours

 In recognition of Haslett's services to women she was made a Commander of the Order of the British Empire in 1931, and in 1947, in recognition of her work for the Board of Trade and the Ministry of Labour, she was created a Dame Commander of the Order of the British Empire.
 She was elected a Companion of the Institution of Electrical Engineers (IEE) in 1932.

+In 1934, her portrait was painted by Dorothy E. Vicaji, and presented to the EAW on 12 February by Margaret, Lady Moir.

 In 1945, Haslett's portrait was created by Ethel Léontine Gabain as part of a series commissioned by the War Artists Advisory Committee, it is now held by the Imperial War Museum.

 From 1950 until her death she was a Justice of the Peace for the County of London.

 Final years

 She retired to live at the home of her sister (and biographer), Mrs Rosalind Lilian Messenger (1902-1990), at Bungay, in Suffolk, where she died from a coronary thrombosis on 4 January 1957, aged 61.
-She never married.
+She never married but had a longterm relationship with F. S. Button of the National Union of Railwaymen.
 In her will she requested that her body be cremated by electricity.
 This is understood to have been carried out at the City of London Crematorium.
+On 25 January 1957, a memorial service was held in her memory at St Martins in the Field.
+Norah Balls of the EAW read the lesson, with an address by Lord Citrine of the Central Electricity Authority.

 Commemoration

 A blue plaque has been erected to honour her memory by Crawley Arts Council and EDF Energy.
 It is located in a road named after her: Haslett Avenue East, in Three Bridges, Crawley, West Sussex.

 Caroline Haslett Primary School in Milton Keynes, Buckinghamshire, is also named after her.

 An exhibition about her life and work, the Caroline Haslett Memorial Project was held in April and May 2019 at the Hawth Theatre in Crawley.

+The National Portrait Gallery hold 7 portraits of Haslett, including a 1949 oil by Sir Gerald Kelly, put on display in Room 28 on Floor 2 in the 2023 redisplay and she features in the gallery's online walking tour of Mayfair.